 It is safe to say that Germany has everything a vacationer can ever want from a holiday destination.
 It has medieval towns, castles, theme parks, cultural attractions, bustling nightlife, delicious cuisine, and a chockfull of 41 UNESCO World Heritage Sites.
 But it is possible that your next Central European jaunt calls for something wildly exciting and unexpected in terms of accommodation.
+You may have been to the birthplace of over-the-top hotels before: Las Vegas.
+If not, geez you should really go see it at least once and you can travel to Las Vegas for less using a promo code.
+However, as crazy as the Vegas hotels are there are some gems in Germany that really give it a run for its money!
 Thus, you might want to forgo the conventional hotel suite outfitted with the customary fancy amenities.
-You can also use a travel coupon site to help you make the hotel stay more affordable: http://coupongo.org/expedia-promo-code/.
+You can also use a travel coupon site like CouponFly.org – hotel deals and more to help you make the hotel stay more affordable.
 If so, here are four unusual German hotels to consider.

 The oddball V8 Hotel in Stuttgart is a haven for vintage-car enthusiasts and nostalgia buffs.
 This four-star hotel is anything but predictable.
 V8 Hotel has converted Herbie Volkswagen and Mercedes-Benz for its beds and couches.
 Its elaborate décor replicates a Shell gasoline station, a drive-in movie theater, and a car wash.
 There are also brightly colored murals featuring racing cars and classic automobiles.
 There are ten suites, each sporting a uniquely quirky car-themed interior design.